 Succession planning is on the minds of many managers, so draw some positive attention to yourself and your soft skills by strengthening your ability to lead.
-Begin by having a conversation with your boss about a possible in-house career path.
+Begin by having a conversation with your boss about your accounting career path.
 Explain how you would love to help the company grow — and to grow with the company.
 Be ambitious and ask if you can spearhead team projects or help out while the manager is on vacation.
-And to add to your knowledge bank, take advantage of any mentorship or professional training programs your company offers.

-Here are some of the other hard and soft skills in demand for accounting and finance professionals— and how you can work toward developing them.
+Here are some of the other hard and soft skills in demand for accounting and finance professionals.

 - Analytical and strategy skills — Accountants are not just expected to crunch numbers anymore — they're expected to know how to analyze and communicate them to colleagues who may not understand accounting language.
 Being strategically minded and possessing the ability to deliver data-driven conclusions in an easily digestible manner can allow you to share information on how the company can increase profits and lower costs.